Kindertransport: Internment and war service

 As the camp internees reached the age of 18, they were offered the chance to do war work or to enter the Army Auxiliary Pioneer Corps.
 About 1,000 German and Austrian prior-kinder who reached adulthood went on to serve in the British armed forces, including in combat units.
 Several dozen joined elite formations such as the Special Forces, where their language skills were put to good use during the Normandy landings, and afterwards as the Allies progressed into Germany.
-One of these was Peter Masters, who wrote a book which he proudly titled Striking Back.
+One of these was Peter Masters, who wrote a book which he titled Striking Back.

-Nearly all the interned 'friendly enemy aliens' were refugees who had fled Hitler and Nazism, and nearly all were Jewish.
+Most of the interned 'friendly enemy aliens' were refugees who had fled Hitler and Nazism, and nearly all were Jewish.
 When Churchill's internment policy became known, there was a debate in Parliament.
 Many speeches expressed horror at the idea of interning refugees, and a vote overwhelmingly instructed the Government to "undo" the internment.